eclipse-archived/ceylon-lang.org/documentation/1.0/tour/annotations.md

 The argument to `ProgramElement` must be a metamodel type.
 So the argument `Type<Number>` would constrain the annotation to occur only at program elements that declare a subtype of `Number`.
-The argument `Attribute<Bottom,String>` would constrain the annotation to occur only at program elements that declare an attribute of type `String`.
+The argument `Attribute<Nothing,String>` would constrain the annotation to occur only at program elements that declare an attribute of type `String`.

 Here are a couple of examples from the language spec: